Partnership Investment Challenge 2017

 How to apply and timescales

 Partnership investment starts with you expressing interest and telling us something about the work you plan to do.
-Please answer the Expression of Interest questions and email them to us by the deadline.
-If you have any initial questions, or queries about the form itself, then please contact us on 0191 277 2243 or firstname.lastname@example.org.
-There are two deadlines for receipt of applications:
+Applications are currently closed, but if you have any questions before the next deadline, which will be in 2018, please contact us on 0191 277 2243 or at email@example.com.

-Expressions of interest are considered by our Partnership Investment Working Group, and final sign-off rests with Arts Council England.
+Expressions of interest that have been submitted are being considered by our Partnership Investment Working Group, and final sign-off rests with Arts Council England.

-If your application is successful we will get back to you within four weeks for discussions about the next steps, working with you to develop more detailed plans appropriate to the investment you are levering.
+If your application has been successful, we'll get back to you within four weeks of your Expression of Interest for discussions about the next steps, working with you to develop more detailed plans appropriate to the investment you are levering.
 Our aim is to minimise paperwork and turn proposals around rapidly.
-So, for example, if you are producing detailed plans for other investors we will aim to work with these too rather than asking for duplication or for similar information to be presented in different ways.
+So, for example, if you are producing detailed plans for other investors, we'll aim to work with these too, rather than asking for duplication or for similar information to be presented in different ways.